BanaCubed/Create-Incremental-Profectus/README.md

 ## Contributing

-A language selection system is currently being worked on (will definitely be out for v1.1)
+A language selection system is currently being worked on (will likely be out for v1.1)

 README beyond this point simply exists so that git doesn't get mad.